 5.4 Diebold-Mariano tests for series within sample

-Under the hypothesis that the forecasts will improve taking the average or the median of the five models, I consider both statistics as additional forecasts.
+Under the hypothesis that the accuracy of the forecasts can be improved by taking the average or the median of the five models, I consider both of these approaches as additional forecasts.
 I also consider the average of BE forecasts, as well as a univariate model, AR(1), which is included as a reference.
 This AR model uses the quarterly GDP series as input, treating it with a logarithmic difference to induce stationarity and to approximate the GDP growth rate.

-In order to evaluate the predictive power of each model and thus discern which is more appropriate to perform Nowcasting, I use the modified Diebold-Mariano (DM) test proposed by Harvey, Leybourne, and Newbold (1997) for small samples.
+In order to evaluate the predictive power of each model and thus discern which is more appropriate to perform nowcasting, I use the modified Diebold-Mariano (DM) test proposed by Harvey, Leybourne, and Newbold (1997), hereafter referred to as the HLN-modified DM test, for small samples.
 Table 4 summarizes this test comparing each model with the rest.
-In the main diagonal, the Mean Square Error (MSE) of each model is indicated and the columns shows what model is more accurate, according to this test.
-Additionally, I indicate with “stars” the statistical significance of error differences in each pair of compared models.
-The test considers the quarters that go from 2009-I to 2016-II, so we consider the financial crisis of 2009.
+In the main diagonal, the mean square error (MSE) of each model is indicated in bold and the columns show which model is more accurate, according to this test.
+I indicate the statistical significance of error differences in each pair of compared models with asterisks.
+The test considers the quarters that go from 2009-I to 2016-II, the financial crisis of 2009 is included.